Convention on Biological Diversity

 - Precautionary approach towards biodiversity conservation

 - Vital role of local communities and women

-- Further, there is another reason that the obligations for financial aid under the CBD are vague.
+There are 196 parties and 168 signatories to the CBD, including India.
+US has signed but not ratified the convention.
+Main concerns of United States are the CBD provisions, which call for technology transfer to developing countries.
+US thinks that it could threaten US intellectual property interests.
+Further, there is another reason that the obligations for financial aid under the CBD are vague.
 Strangely, the other developed countries have not shared these concerns.

 Cartagena Protocol on Biosafety